Rohingya health crisis in west Myanmar after aid groups forced out

 But so far only food distribution by the World Food Programme has returned to normal, and Rakhine community leaders in the state government’s Emergency Coordination Centre have imposed conditions on others wanting to go back.

-NGOs will only be allowed to operate if they show “complete transparency” in disclosing their travel plans and projects and are not seen to favor Rohingya, said Than Tun, a Rakhine elder who is part of the center.
+NGOs will only be allowed to operate if they show “complete transparency” in disclosing their travel plans and projects and are not seen to favour Rohingya, said Than Tun, a Rakhine elder who is part of the centre.
 Neither MSF-H nor Malteser are being allowed back in, he said.

 “CONCENTRATION CAMP”